 That opens the door for pre-employment tests to help screen out and select in the right job applicants.

 When reading, one might try to move closer to the chart.
 Unfortunately that doesn’t work quite so well when interviewing, even when you are sitting toe-to-toe.
 Another option might be to use a magnifying glass.
-Of course, a magnifying glass (that is, the pre-employment screening test) can enhance the interview plus uncover a few hidden blemishes the candidate might be hiding.
+Of course, a magnifying glass (that is, the pre-employment screening assessment) can enhance the interview plus uncover a few hidden blemishes the candidate might be hiding.
 The interviewer can then focus the interview on the potential weak areas or challenges, likely missed during the traditional interview and resume review.

 Pre-employment screening tests are best used when the purpose is to easily disqualify, or “knock-out”, the unqualified and poor fit candidates as early in the hiring process as possible.
-That’s because screening assessments identify high-risk behaviors.
+That’s because a pre-employment screening assessment can identify high-risk behaviors.
 They are best at weeding out poor fits quickly.
 Screening tests may confirm a candidate’s assets but expose those blemishes too that get missed too often.
 It’s quite easy for a candidate to hide those blemishes and modify his or her appearance and behavior with a little interview “make-up.”

 Pre-employment screening tests however don’t generally probe deeply enough to answer questions about skills such as decision making, customer service, problem solving, or leadership, or motivating employees.